JetBrains/Qodana/topics/qodana-yaml.md

 name and be contained in the root directory of your project.</link-summary>

 By default, Qodana reads configurations from the `qodana.yaml` file contained in the root directory of your project.
-You can override this filename using the `--config` option, see the [](docker-image-configuration.topic#docker-config-reference-custom-yaml-config) for details.
+You can override this filename using the `--config` option, see the [](docker-image-configuration.topic#docker-config-reference-custom-yaml-config) section.
 For convenience, this will be referred in this section using the default `qodana.yaml` name.

 Configuration applied in `qodana.yaml` override the default inspection profile settings and default configurations of